 - Gunpowder weapons and gunpowder units

-- 20 factions (19 samurai clans plus the Ikko-Ikki monks of Kaga province)
+- 20 factions (19 samurai clans plus the Ikko-Ikki movement of monks, peasants, and samurai volunteers)

 - Tested for stability and consistency so that it has, at minimum, the playability level of Native

-- Town and castle recruitment (villages for Ashigaru, towns and castles for Samurai)
+- Town and castle recruitment (villages for ashigaru, towns and castles for samurai, temple fortresses for monks)